-Grand Duke Carl was born on 10 October 1741 in Mirow Castle the second son Duke Carl, Prince of Mirow and his wife Princess Elizabeth Albertine of Saxe-Hildburghausen.
-He was christened Carl Ludwig Friedrich.
+His Royal Highness Carl Ludwig Friedrich, Grand Duke of Mecklenburg, Prince of Wenden, Schwerin and Ratzeburg, Count of Schwerin, Lord of the Lands of Rostock and Stargard, was born on 10 October 1741 in Mirow Castle the second son Duke Carl, Prince of Mirow and his wife Princess Elizabeth Albertine of Saxe-Hildburghausen.
 With the throne at his birth occupied by his uncle Duke Adolf Friedrich III, Carl was third in the line of succession behind his father and elder brother.
 As the second son of the heir presumptive it seemed unlikely that Carl would himself one day succeed to the throne.

 Prince of Mirow and heir presumptive